 A mortgage is a huge debt.
 You may be tempted to take out further debt so you can buy a new must-have gadget or a designer bag.
 If so, this can quickly take you off budget.
 Think first of your purchases, know your limits as a borrower, and as much as possible stick with your budget.

-Reduce your mortgage stress by having a redraw offset facility.
-This lets you offset the balance of your home loan with the amount you have in your redraw offset facility.
+Reduce your mortgage stress by having an offset sub-account.
+This lets you offset the balance of your home loan with the amount you have in your offset sub-account.
 It’s a hassle-free way of paying for your home loan that also lets you save money in interest payable.